yulafa/swb_regime_values/README.md

 # The Effect of Political Regime on the Association of Values with Subjective Well-Being

-Data code and instructions to reproduce the findings for the paper "The Effect of Political Regime on the Association of Values with Subjective Well-Being".
+Data, code, and instructions to reproduce the findings for the paper 'The Effect of Political Regime on the Association of Values with Subjective Well-Being'

 You can read full text of the article here https://doi.org/10.1007/s10902-024-00841-9